Jagoda11/Pirple-NodeJS-FullStack-Pizza-App/README.md

 And please: Don't forget to document how a client should interact with the API you create!

-## Continuous Integration
+## Continuous Integration 🚴

-This project now includes a **GitHub Actions** workflow that automatically updates npm dependencies and performs a vulnerability scan.
+This project now includes a **GitHub Actions** workflow that automatically updates npm dependencies and performs a vulnerability scan🧐.
 The workflow runs daily at 2 AM UTC and whenever changes are pushed to the `master` branch.
 It ensures that the project stays up-to-date.

 The workflow performs the following tasks:

-- Updates all npm dependencies, except for ESLint, which is pinned to a specific version.
+- Updates all ⬆️ npm dependencies.
-- Runs a vulnerability scan using the Debricked CLI.
+- Runs a vulnerability scan using the Debricked CLI.🚨
-- Automatically commits and pushes changes to the repository if dependencies are updated.
+- Automatically commits and pushes 🚀changes to the repository if dependencies are updated.